-Athora Holding Ltd.

-Issuer's LEI: 98450059DQ10TFC4B020.
-The Notes: EUR 600,000,000 Senior Fixed Rate Notes due 2028.
-Issue Date: 16 June 2023.
-Maturity Date: 16 June 2028, subject as further set out below under "Conditions to Redemption and/or Purchase" and "Deferral of Redemption Date".
-First Optional Redemption Date: 16 March 2028, subject as further set out below under "Conditions to Redemption and/or Purchase" and "Deferral of Redemption Date".
-Risk Factors: There are certain factors that may affect Athora's ability to fulfil its obligations under the Notes.
+lssuer Athora Holding Ltd. Issuer's LEI 98450059DQ10TFC4B020.
+The Notes EUR 750,000,000 5.875 per cent.
+Fixed Rate Subordinated Notes due 2034.
+Issue Date 10 June 2024.
+Maturity Date 10 September 2034, subject as further set out below under "Conditions to Redemption and/or Purchase" and "Deferral of Redemption Date".
+First Call Date 10 June 2034, subject as further set out below under "Conditions to Redemption and/or Purchase" and "Deferral of Redemption Date".
+Risk Factors There are certain factors that may affect the Issuer's ability to fulfil its obligations under the Notes.
 In addition, there are certain factors which are material for the purpose of assessing the market risks associated with the Notes and certain risks relating to the structure of the Notes.
-These are set out under "Risk Factors".
-Status: The Notes represent senior, unsecured, general obligations of the Issuer and rank equally with all of the Issuer's other present and future unsecured unsubordinated indebtedness, as further described in Condition 2 (Status of the Notes).
-Waiver of set-off etc.: The Notes are unencumbered and, subject to applicable law, no holder of the Notes shall be entitled to, and no such holder shall, exercise, claim or plead any right of set-off, counterclaim, abatement, compensation, retention or other similar remedy that such holder might otherwise have under applicable law against any member of the Athora Group in respect of any amount owed to it by any member of the Athora Group arising under or in connection with the Notes whether prior to or in a Winding Up.
+These are set out under "Risk Factors" .
+Status and Subordination The Notes represent subordinated, unsecured, general obligations of the Issuer and rank (a) junior to the claims of all Senior Creditors, (b) pari passu with claims in respect of any Parity Obligations and (c) in priority to claims in respect of all Junior Obligations, as further described in Condition 2 (Status of the Notes).
+Waiver of set-off etc. The Notes are unencumbered and, subject to applicable law, no Noteholder shall be entitled to, and no such holder shall, exercise, claim or plead any right of set-off, counterclaim, abatement, compensation, retention or other similar remedy that such holder might otherwise have under applicable law against the Issuer or any other member of the Athora Group in respect of any amount owed to it by Issuer or any other member of the Athora Group arising under or in connection with the Notes whether prior to or in a Winding-Up.
 By its holding of any Note and subject to applicable law, each holder will be deemed to have unconditionally and irrevocably waived any such right or remedy.
-Interest: The Notes shall bear interest on their principal amount from (and including) the Issue Date until (but excluding) the Maturity Date, at a fixed rate of 6.625 per cent. per annum, payable annually in arrear on 16 June in each year, commencing on 16